nirvanatikku/jQuery-TubePlayer-Plugin/README.md

 A jQuery wrapper around the YouTube Player API.

-The TubePlayer plugin simplifies the process for developers to control and work with the YouTube player.
-The plugin exposes methods enabling control for three cases: events triggered from the YouTube Player, meaningful player state changes, both from the
+The TubePlayer plugin allows developers to focus on functionality as opposed to infrastructure around the YouTube player.
+The plugin exposes meaningful methods that are triggered based on state changes from the player API.
+The plugin also provides events that can be triggered on it allowing developers to create a customized player remote, programatically control videos, gain access for analytics purposes and much more.

 ## Getting Started